Shivam4444336/Modified-U-net-for-brain-tumor-segmentation-and-3D-visualisation-/README.md

 - [3] Proposed a variant of U net with following modifications:
   - Auxiliary segmentation outputs, which are used for deep supervision, branch off at two lowest resolutions in the decoder with softmax non linearity.
   - Used Instance Normalisation.
+  - Used Leaky Rely for intermediate layer activation.
 ## Model Development:
 ### Model Architecture Block Diagram:
 ![](20210412_163115.png)